di37/caesar-cipher/README.md

 <ul>
   <li> To check theoretical details of Caesar Cipher: https://en.wikipedia.org/wiki/Caesar_cipher </li>
   <li> Program is simply run using command (use tab key for autocompletion):  <code> (python - windows, python3 - linux or mac os) run_caesar.py (text file) (key: 0 - 25) (ciphering option: ‘e’ or ‘d’)</code></li>
-  <li>To avoid loss of original information from the text file, extra exceptions are raised such that the users enter the parameters correctly in CLI</li>
+  <li>To avoid loss of original information from the text file, extra exceptions are raised such that the users enter the parameters correctly in CLI. e.g for decrypting the file back, user have to enter same key value as of encryption</li>
 </ul>

 ## Demo - Running run_caesar.py program